NC State Extension Publications

 Skip to Host Plants

 Alder, apple, aspen, basswood, birch, boxelder, mountain ash, all types of oaks, and sweet gum are preferred hosts.
-Older gypsy moths also feed on beech, blueberry, chestnut, hemlock, locust, maple, pine, and spruce.
+Older spongy moths also feed on beech, blueberry, chestnut, hemlock, locust, maple, pine, and spruce.
 They never seem to feed on arborvitae, ash, azalea, balsam fir, butternut, cedar, dogwood, elder, grape, holly, honeysuckle, horse chestnut, juniper, sycamore, and tulip poplar (tulip tree or yellow poplar).
 Repeated defoliations can seriously weaken and eventually kill some trees.
 Heavy infestations can restrict outdoor activities because of the large number of caterpillars, constant rain or droppings and the odor of decaying caterpillars.
 The problem always seems to be worst when the insect is first introduced into an area.

 Residential Recommendations